claus-codes/tutorials/README.md

 ```
 Function `roundNumber()` defined above accepts two parameters:
 - `value` which is required because it has no default value.
 - `precision` which is optional because it has a default value of `2`.

+It returns the `value` parameter rounded to an arbitrary decimal `precision`.

 ```js
 const PI = 3.14159265;